SLAM

 , which compares the current data from the sensors and tries to adjust the location in such a way that the readings from the point cloud match the map.
 To do this, we will use the LIDAR mounted on board our ROSbot.

-This tutorial is dedicated to the ROSbot XL.
-However, most of the information and commands are compatible with all ROSbots, and most of the changes are simple and come down to launching the appropriate container, depending on your hardware configuration.
+This tutorial is dedicated to the ROSbot XL equipped with any Slamtec LiDAR and you will also need to have a computer with ROS installed, which will be used for data visualization.
+However, most of the information and commands are also compatible with ROSbot 2R/2 PRO, and most changes are simple and come down to launching the appropriate container, depending on your hardware configuration.
+It is also possible to solve the tutorial using the Gazebo simulation.

 Introduction